JeremiahStrzelczyk/waterfowl-guiding-feather-dusters/README.md

 A full stack web application designed to be used as the main user interface to attract and build a strong client base in hunting.

+# User Stories

+- [x] Images should be downloadable by clicking on them

 [Project Board](https://github.com/JeremiahStrzelczyk/waterfowl-guiding-feather-dusters/projects/1)

 # Dependencies